AuDigitalHealth/ci-fhir-r4/pages/DiagnosticReport/_includes/diagnosticreport-imag-atomic-1-issues.md

     <tr>
     <td>category (terminology binding)</td>
     <td><p>The example value set is too broad for diagnostic imaging reporting - we need a value set that is a constrained value set from that example set <a href="http://hl7.org/fhir/R4/valueset-diagnostic-service-sections.html">Diagnostic Service Section Codes</a> that is restricted to the diagnostic imaging appropriate codes.
 This value set would become required.</p>
-        <p>Stakeholder feedback is required to determine in <a href="https://www.rsna.org/en/practice-tools/data-tools-and-standards/radlex-radiology-lexicon">Radlex</a> or the output from the work with RSNA and LOINC would be more appropriate</p></td>
+        <p>Stakeholder feedback is required to determine if <a href="https://www.rsna.org/en/practice-tools/data-tools-and-standards/radlex-radiology-lexicon">Radlex</a> or the output from the work with RSNA and LOINC would be more appropriate</p></td>
     <td>See <a href="https://github.com/AuDigitalHealth/ci-fhir-r4/issues/55">ci-fhir-r4/issues/55</a>, and <a href="https://jira.aws.tooling/browse/FTR-954">jira.aws.tooling/browse/FTR-954</a></td>
    </tr>
    <tr>